Academic Accommodations

 Reasonable accommodations are determined after an individualized assessment.
 Among the factors considered are:

-• Whether the requested accommodations allow the student to access and participate in the course or program
+- Whether the requested accommodation facilitates access to participate in a course or program

-• Whether the requested accommodations alter essential requirements of the course or program
+- Whether the requested accommodation fundamentally alters the requirements of a course or program

 Steps to Register for Academic Accommodations